Why are breastmilk and formula not the same?

 Formula and breastmilk are not at all the same, not even close.

-Formula company advertising has tried to convince parents, and health professionals, for years that their formulas are the same as breastmilk.
-Photo 1 shows an ad from the late 1890s, which states, in French, “Artificial Milk Feeding”, but uses the word normally used in French for “breastfeeding” (allaitement).
+Formula company advertising has tried for years to convince parents, and health professionals, that their formulas are the same as breastmilk.
+Photo 1 shows an ad from the late 1890s, which states, in French, “Artificial Milk Feeding”, but uses the word in French normally used for “breastfeeding” (allaitement).
 Sneaky no?

 What does the next photo tell us?